sap-tutorials/Tutorials/tutorials/hxe-ua-getting-started-binary/hxe-ua-getting-started-binary.md

 ## (Optional) Install Text Analysis Files

-If you are using SAP HANA, express edition in a language other than English or German, you can download the **Text analysis files for additional languages** package in the Download Manager.
+If you are using SAP HANA 2.0, express edition in a language other than English or German, you can download the **Text analysis files for additional languages** package in the Download Manager.
 This package contains the text analysis files for the HANA Text Analysis feature for languages other than English or German.

 **Prerequisite**: You downloaded the package **Text analysis files for additional languages** using Download Manager.